 - 200 g Golden Syrup

 - 2 medium Eggs

 - 2 tsp Baking powder

 - 2 tbsp Milk

 - Mix the flour, sugar, eggs, butter, like and baking powder in a bowl until smooth.

 - Pour the 200g of syrup into your baking tray (we found a bread tin works well) then top with the mix.

-- Bake at 180°C for 25mins (covered for the first half).
+- Bake at 190°C for 40mins covered with Tinfoil and a tray of water underneath.
 Serve with custard while hot.